jessecomeau87/Boot/README.md

 - They won a Nobel Prize in Physics for it.

-- They use the letters N, and P to describe a Transistor.
+- We use the letters N, and P to describe a Transistor.
 NPN, PNP.

 - A Transistor has an Emitter, Base, Collector.